giselew/toctoc_comments/Documentation/UsersManual/AdministrationModuleInTypo31/Reports/ActiveUsers/Index.rst

 Active Users
 """"""""""""

-This reports show users who had an interaction with the commenting system such a making likes, ratings or comments.
+This report show users who had an interaction with the commenting system such as making likes, ratings or comments.

 The time between first and last activity is calculated and this allows to identify the users who are